 Baked Buzzards Bay Scallops

 “The fish you buy today, swam last night in Buzzards Bay.”

-I remember seeing that motto on the wall of the McMenamy’s Seafood market in Brockton, MA.
-When I was a kid I’d go there with my mother and watch the lobsters play in the tanks while she shopped.
-It wasn’t hard to imagine all those fish swimming the night before.
-Arranged on the ice, they looked frozen in motion.
+When I was a kid, I was entranced with that motto on the wall of McMenamy’s Seafood market in Brockton, MA.
+While my mother shopped, I’d watch the lobsters play in the tanks and looked at the huge fish lying on ice — how gross and cool.
+It wasn’t hard to imagine them swimming the night before.
+They looked frozen in motion.
 Who caught them and where?
 Did they get caught at night?
 Or this morning?
 Was it dark and scary out there in the ocean?

 I still love going to Massachusetts fish markets.
-There’s many more types of fish and shellfish on sale and they all look fresher than the fish here.
+The selection and freshness of their fish and shellfish is so much better than what I can find nearby.
 The markets have that clean briny aroma of the ocean, not the low-tide smell of fish that’s seen better days.

-But I’m stuck with my local fish counters so I make the best of it.
+But I’m stuck with my local supermarket fish counters, unless I want to drive 20 to 30 miles, so I make the best of it.
 You can’t go wrong with this scallop recipe from the Saveur website.
-You don’t have to dress scallops up very much.
-They’re sweet and rich, only needing a little butter.
-If you could have seen my face last night after my first bite, you’d understand how good these scallops are.
+Scallops don’t need much dressing up.
+Or much cooking.
+They’re sweet and rich, just a little butter will do.
+If you had seen my expression after my first bite, you’d make this tonight.
+It’s good.
 Damn good.

-If you’re avoiding meat for Good Friday and want something a little special, I can’t imagine a better meal – unless maybe there’s lobster involved.
+Baked Buzzards Bay Scallops